vmware/ansible-vsphere-gos-validation/common/README.md

 ## Localhost tasks
 ### Tasks for NFS mount and unmount
-* nfs_mount.yml: Mount an NFS share folder on localhost
+* local_mount.yml: Mount an NFS share folder or ISO image on localhost
-* nfs_unmount.yml: Unmount a NFS share folder
+* local_unmount.yml: Unmount a NFS share folder or ISO image from localhost
 * delete_local_file.yml: Delete local file or directory
 * skip_test_case.yml: Tasks for skipping testcase and ending play